 The taste and the texture of products may be different.
 Some products are easier to replace with the store brand without tasting the difference.

-For example, it’s harder to tell the taste difference for canned products like corn, beans, mixed vegetables, tomato sauce, etc. or dry goods like pasta and rice.
+For example, it’s harder to tell the taste difference between canned products like corn, beans, mixed vegetables, tomato sauce, etc., or dry goods like pasta and rice.

 It’s harder to tell the taste difference for products you cook with other ingredients.
 And those products are great to replace with the store brand and start saving money on groceries.

-I’d recommend buying some store brand products and test them yourself.
+I’d recommend buying some store-brand products and testing them yourself.
 Look at the texture, try the taste, and see if you’d consider buying them again.